-The more creature comforts taken care of by the space can allow for extended play experiences.
+When a space provides the facilities to take care of basic needs, it allows for extended play experiences.
 Access to water fountains and restrooms can be especially important for younger ages.
 If you do not have such features near your nature play space, this could impact how long families play in the space.
-Also consider if your site has existing waste receptacles, and if not, who could maintain these if they're installed.
-If there is not funding to manage waste receptacles, providing Leave No Trace messaging can be one way to encourage visitors to take their trash with them instead of leaving it on site.
+Also consider if your site has existing waste receptacles, and, if not, who will maintain these if they're installed.
+If there is not funding to manage waste receptacles, providing Leave No Trace messaging can be one way to encourage visitors to take their trash with them instead of leaving it onsite.